Quantum state-preparation control in noisy environment via most-likely paths: Lindblad evolution and its unravelling for quantum control

-Quantum controls for open quantum systems can be designed differently based on the information of the environment.
+Quantum control for open quantum systems can be designed differently based on the information of the environment.
 If the environmental state is known via measurement, a measurement-feedback regime can be implemented, where the measurement results are taken into account when searching for optimal controls.
 If there is no measurement, the Lindblad evolution can be unravelled based on statistical properties of the bath, such as types and probability distributions of the bath's states that affect the system.

-Given the example of unitarily unravelling the Lindblad evolution in the previous subsection, we can consider adding quantum controls to the unravelled state trajectory, similar to Eq.~\eqref{Lindblad-ctrl}, which leads to the dynamical equation, \be \dd \rho_{\xi}(t)=-i \, \dt \Big[ \hat{H}_{\xi}(t)+\sum_{j=1}^J u_j(t)\hat{L}_j ,\rho_{\xi}(t) \Big], \ee where the control functions $u_j(t)$'s are chosen to optimize an objective function defined for a particular problem.
+Given the example of unitarily unravelling the Lindblad evolution in the previous subsection, we can consider adding quantum controls to the unravelled state trajectory, similar to Eq.~\eqref{Lindblad-ctrl}, which leads to the dynamical equation, \be \dd \rho_{\xi}(t)=-i \, \dt \Big[ \hat{H}_{\xi}(t)+\sum_{j=1}^J u_j(t)\hat{L}_j ,\rho_{\xi}(t) \Big], \ee where the control functions $u_j(t)$'s are chosen to optimise an objective function defined for a particular problem.
 Considering the quantum state-preparation problem, the typical objective function is the fidelity between the target state and the system's state at the final time $T$.
-In the case when the noise realization $\xi(t)$ is unknown, then the standard approach is to use the ``average" dynamics or the ``mean path," $\rho(t)$, in Eq.~\eqref{eq-decoh}, as the representative of the quantum state evolution and then search for optimal control functions that maximize the fidelity between the target state and the average state $\rho(T)$.
+In the case when the noise realization $\xi(t)$ is unknown, then the standard approach is to use the ``average" dynamics or the ``mean path," $\rho(t)$, in Eq.~\eqref{eq-decoh}, as the representative of the quantum state evolution and then search for optimal control functions that maximise the fidelity between the target state and the average state $\rho(T)$.

-However, here we argue that the mean-path approach, using the fidelity to the average final state as the objective function, is not always the best possible approach for the dynamics that can be unravelled by the environmental noise state.
-Let us discretise the time into $t \in \{ 0, \ddt, 2\ddt, ..., T\}$ for convenience and write the single time-realization of the bath state $|\xi(t)\ra$ for $t \in [0,T]$ as $|\xi_0\ra, |\xi_{\ddt}\ra,..., |\xi_{T-\ddt}\ra$.
-From the average dynamics in Eq.~\eqref{eq-averunrav} and the unravelled dynamics in Eq.~\eqref{eq-unrav2}, we can show that the average final state is
+However, here we analyze that the mean-path approach, using the fidelity to the average final state as the objective function, is not the only approach for the dynamics that can be unravelled by the environmental noise state.
+Let us discretise the time into $t \in \{ 0, \ddt, 2\ddt, ..., T\}$ \red using the bath's timescale, $\delta t$\blk, and write the single time-realization of the bath state $|\xi(t)\ra$ for $t \in [0,T]$ as $|\xi_0\ra, |\xi_{\ddt}\ra,..., |\xi_{T-\ddt}\ra$.
+From the average dynamics in Eq.~\eqref{eq-averunrav} and the unravelled dynamics in Eq.~\eqref{eq-unrav2}, we can show that the average state \red at the final time \blk is

 by applying $e^{{\cal L}\ddt}\bullet$ repeatedly for $n = T/\delta t$ times to the initial state $\rho(0)$, where we have defined \be {\cal U}_{\xi(T)} = \exp\left[ - i \hat H_{\rm S} T - i g\, \hat S \, \ddt \sum_{t=0}^{T-\ddt} \xi_t \right], \ee which leads to the final state $\rho_{\xi}(T) = {\cal U}_{\xi(T)} \rho(0) {\cal U}_{\xi(T)}^\dagger$ of an unravelled trajectory.
 The function, \be \wp[\xi_0, \xi_{\ddt},..., \xi_{T-\ddt}] = \wp(\xi_0)\wp(\xi_{\ddt})...\wp(\xi_{T-\ddt}), \ee is the joint probability density function for a realization of the delta-correlated environmental noise's path, which makes the integration in Eq.~\eqref{eq-finalave} to be interpreted as over all possible noise's path realizations.
 Assuming that the target state $\rho_{\rm F}$ is a pure state, we can use the simplified definition of the fidelity in Eq.~\eqref{eq-fidel} and show that the fidelity to the average final state is